-We are also encouraging our staff to become involved in volunteering by offering incentives.
-This year, we are giving our staff a day of extra holiday on Christmas Eve with a view to encouraging them to volunteer a day of their time to charity.
-If everyone at Oliver & Co offers a working-day worth of fundraising, this would amount to 23.3 days a year.
+We are encouraging our staff to become involved in volunteering by offering incentives.
+If everyone at Oliver & Co gives a working day to fundraising this would amount to nearly 500 hours a year!

 We believe that it is important for everyone to be able to access our services.
-In October 2017, we contacted a number of disability organisations to evaluate our disabled access.
+We contacted a number of disability organisations to evaluate our disabled access.
 In response to their feedback, we have since worked hard to improve our facilities.

 Our Facilities for Mobility Impairment:

 Our main entrance is accessible via a disabled ramp and all of our meeting rooms are on the ground floor, which is spacious for wheelchair access.
 The first and second floors of our building are accessible using our lift.
 We also have a disabled toilet.